China dismisses concern for Hong Kong freedom after tabloid closure | Politics

 "Through arrests, threats, and forcing through a National Security Law that penalizes free speech, Beijing has insisted on wielding its power to suppress independent media and silence dissenting views," he said, vowing continued U.S. support for the people of Hong Kong.
 China's foreign ministry spokesman Zhao Lijian dismissed the criticism at a news conference in Beijing on Friday.

 Apple Daily had been a thorn in Beijing's side, mixing pro-democracy discourse with celebrity gossip and investigations of those in power.
 It was forced to end a 26-year run after authorities froze the company's funds.
-Its closure follows the imposition of a national security law on the former British colony last year in response to mass pro-democracy protests in 2019 - a move seen by critics as strengthening Beijing's control on the former British colony.
+Its closure follows the imposition of a national security law last year in response to huge pro-democracy protests in 2019.

 China's foreign ministry spokesman Zhao Lijian dismissed the criticism at a news conference in Beijing on Friday.
 "The U.S. leader's position is factually baseless," Zhao said.

-Lai has been in jail since December over unauthorized rallies during the pro-democracy protests in 2019.
+Lai has been in jail since December over unauthorized rallies during the pro-democracy protests.
 He is facing three national security charges, including colluding with a foreign country and is already serving several sentences for taking part in unauthorized rallies.
-British foreign minister Dominic Raab called on China to respect its commitments to free media under an agreement with Britain over how Hong Kong would be ruled after its return from British rule to China in 1997.
+British foreign minister Dominic Raab called on China to respect its commitments to free media under an agreement with Britain over how Hong Kong would be ruled after 1997.

-ONE MILLION COPIES In anticipation of robust demand for its final print run, The Apple Daily printed one million copies, or more than 10 times its usual.
-Some Apple Daily staff expressed anger and frustration.
+ONE MILLION COPIES In anticipation of the big demand for its final print run, the Apple Daily printed one million copies or more than 10 times it's usual.
+Some staff expressed anger and frustration.

 "(After) today, there is no press freedom in Hong Kong," said Dickson Ng, 51, a designer at the paper.
 "I feel very disappointed and angry."
 Last week, 500 officers raided the newspaper's headquarters, sifting through reporters' notes and other material.

 Five executives were arrested, and two - chief editor Ryan Law and Cheung Kim-hung - were charged with conspiracy to commit collusion with a foreign country and denied bail.
-On Wednesday, a columnist for the paper was also arrested under the national security law.
-(Reporting By Sharon Abratique and David Brunnstrom in Washington; Writing by Anne Marie Roantree; Editing by Angus MacSwan)
+On Wednesday, a columnist for the paper was arrested under the security law.
+In the reshuffle, Police Chief Chris Tang took over John Lee's position as security secretary following Lee's promotion to the chief secretary.

+Known for his hawkish stance, Lee had spearheaded the city's disciplinary forces, including the police, in the crackdown that has seen mass arrests of democratic activists and politicians.
+"The promotion of John Lee and Chris Tang completes the swift and total transformation of Hong Kong into a police state," said Samuel Chu of the Hong Kong Democracy Council.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)